 Despite recent findings, there are still a lot of people out there who remain skeptical about these two afflictions.
 That’s because there are experts such as Berkeley University psychologist Christina Maslach, who claims that burnout is predictive of depression but not depression itself.

 Maslach is also the person who created the standard test for burnout, titled the Maslach Burnout Inventory.
 Despite appraisal and success, the measure of burnout is still incomplete.
 That’s because burnout is defined solely as exhaustion, which only tells half the story; the other half being that it is also one of the most common postpartum depression symptoms.

 Michael Leiter, Ph.D., a psychologist at Acadia University believes burnout to be a 3-part syndrome of exhaustion, cynicism, and inefficacy.
 He claims that exhaustion is a component of postpartum depression and any other kind of depression.
 However, it is not that big of a part to equate burnout to a mood disorder.
 While postpartum can take place in a case of extreme burnout, one can still be burned out without being diagnosed with depression.

 Another reason why we should define postpartum depression and burnout as individual entities are due to the treatment approach.
 Indeed, the help one gets for depression is different from the help one would get for burnout – despite the fact that the conditions are treated similarly via cognitive-behavioral therapy.

 Basically, we treat them by taking either medication or therapy, or both.

 The therapist’s job is to help the client identify their biggest issue with their job and/or private life and seek out a meaningful change by means of reframing.

-Of course, besides identifying the issues and seeking out change, the most important thing in either the case of postpartum depression and burnout is to cultivate healthy relationships.
+Of course, besides identifying the issues and seeking out change, the most important thing in either the case of postpartum depression symptoms and signs of burnout is to cultivate healthy relationships.

 That means relationships in which you can communicate effectively and feel loved, accepted and supported.